(855) 925-2200

 Before answering the question, “why is my furnace leaking water?” you should first determine which type of furnace you have, as this is a factor contributing to this issue.

-• High-efficiency (condensing).
-These newer furnaces condense water vapor produced during combustion and quickly vent out the exhaust or flue pipe.
-They are typically gas-powered but can also operate on electricity.
+• High-efficiency Furnace (Condensing): These newer furnaces condense water vapor produced during combustion and quickly vent out the exhaust or flue pipe.
+They’re typically gas-powered, but can also operate on electricity.
 However, it’s more expensive and less common.

-• Standard efficiency (conventional).
-These are older furnaces that don’t condense water vapor and, instead, release it through the exhaust vent.
+• Standard Efficiency (Conventional): These are older furnaces that don’t condense water vapour and release it through the exhaust vent.
 Since they don’t collect any water, they typically aren’t prone to leaking.

-If you are unsure which furnace type you have, look at its vent or exhaust pipe.
-If the pipe is made of white plastic, it is a high-efficiency system.
-Another way to tell is if your furnace’s annual fuel utilization efficiency (AFUE) rating is at least 90%, it is also high-efficiency.
+If unsure which furnace type you have, look at its vent or exhaust pipe.
+If the pipe is made of white plastic, it’s a high-efficiency system.
+Another way to tell is that if your furnace’s annual fuel utilization efficiency (AFUE) rating is at least 90%, it’s also a high-efficiency furnace.

-On the other hand, if the exhaust pipe is metal, the AFUE rating is below 90%, and the furnace is 15 years or older, then it is a standard efficiency furnace.
+On the other hand, if the exhaust pipe is metal, the AFUE rating is below 90%, and the furnace is 15 years or older, then it’s a standard efficiency furnace.

 Is It Normal if My Furnace Is Leaking Water?

-Water leaks in furnaces are not normal.
+Water leaking from furnace units isn’t normal.
 While this is a common problem homeowners encounter, especially for high-efficiency furnaces, you should fix it as soon as possible.
-As mentioned, it can cause further damage if not dealt with immediately, not only to the unit itself but also to the other parts of your home.
+As mentioned, it can cause further damage if not dealt with immediately, not only to the unit itself, but also to other parts of your home.

-For instance, mold growth may occur when water accumulates near parts of your home that are not well-ventilated, such as the ceiling and walls.
+For instance, water coming from furnace leaks may cause mould growth near parts of your home that aren’t well-ventilated, such as the ceiling and walls.
 This can lead to health problems for you and your family, as well as structural damage to your home.

 What Would Cause a Furnace to Leak Water?

-Condensation leak is a common problem for furnaces wherein warm and humid air mixes with cold metal, resulting in the formation of condensation.
-Condensation forms a pool of water underneath or near the furnace, typically draining away through a condensate line.
+A condensation leak is a common furnace issue where warm, humid air meets cold metal, creating condensation.
+Condensation forms a pool of water near the furnace, usually draining through a condensate line.
+Below are some possible causes of this issue.

 If these all fail, you may need to replace the condensate line or have a professional inspect and repair it.

-The floor drain is the part where the condensate line enters the floor.
-If it is clogged, water will back up from the line and spill out from the drain.
-Cleaning or replacing the floor drain can help in this situation.
+The floor drain is where the condensate line enters the floor.
+If it clogs, water can back up and spill out.
+Cleaning or replacing the drain can resolve this.
+Follow these steps to fix a clogged floor drain:

 Broken Humidifier

-Not all furnaces have humidifiers, so this is not an issue if your system does not have one.
+Not all furnaces have humidifiers, so this isn’t an issue if your system doesn’t have one.
 In addition, this is less likely to happen if you maintain a regular professional checkup.

 Malfunctioning Secondary Heat Exchanger

-To know if this is causing the problem, check the vents and ensure they are not blocked by dust or debris.
-If they seem to be clogged, here’s a step-by-step guide on how to unclog them:
+To find out if a cracked heat exchanger is causing the problem, check the vents and ensure they’re not blocked by dust or debris.
+If they seem clogged, here’s a step-by-step guide on how to unclog them:

-• Turn off the unit’s power and the gas or propane by shutting off the valve.
+1. Turn off the furnace switch and the gas or propane by shutting off the valve.

-• Remove any debris from the heat exchanger block with a wire brush.
-You can also use it to loosen any black soot or scale from the chamber in the heat exchanger.
-If you don’t have a wire brush, get a damp cloth with a cleaner specifically designed for gas furnaces or metal surfaces to remove stubborn dirt build-up.
+2. Use a wire brush to remove debris and loosen black soot or scale from the heat exchanger block.
+If you don’t have a wire brush, use a damp cloth with a cleaner for gas furnaces or metal surfaces to tackle stubborn dirt.

-• Vacuum the entire block assembly with a strong hot vac.
-After then, connect the narrow vacuum attachment to clean all the loosened debris in the block and remove all remaining residue.
+3. Vacuum the block assembly with a strong hot vac.
+Then, use a narrow vacuum attachment to remove loosened debris and any remaining residue.

 Ill-Fitted Exhaust Pipe

-To fix this problem, ensure all exhaust pipe connections are tight and secure.
+To prevent leaks due to an ill-fitted exhaust pipe, ensure all connections are tight and secure.
 If there are any holes or cracks, use metal tape to seal them up.
-You may also need to replace your old exhaust pipe with a new one if it’s too damaged to be repaired.
+You may also need to replace your old exhaust pipe with a new one if it’s too damaged to repair or go with a PVC exhaust pipe.

-After fixing all potential problems causing water to drip from the furnace, inspect the area regularly for any signs of moisture or dampness.
-This helps you detect any issues early on before they cause more damage.
-It also saves you time and money in the long run, as repairing damages caused by water leakage can be expensive.
+After fixing all potential leakages, inspect the area regularly to see if there’s still water coming from the furnace.
+This helps detect any issues early on before they cause more damage.
+It also saves time and money in the long run, as repairing damages caused by water leakage can be expensive.

 Clogged Furnace Filter